 Throughout January of this year, I visited and gave seminars at several institutes across Europe, including Rome Observatory, Radboud University, KU Leuven, Konkoly Observatory, and Lund Observatory.
 I have recently finished a temporary visiting residence at Konkoly, sponsored by Maria Lugaro and Laszlo Molnar, and initiated projects with their group.
 I have lectured for NASSP as an invited speaker in South Africa and given a public outreach lecture at SAAO at the end of February.

 Before moving to Australia, I will join Maria Lugaro's group again in Konkoly for another temporary residence, where I hope to collaborate on model development for variable stars.

 I have been named the recipient of Dartmouth's Alumni Research Award (June 2017), the Neukom Institute for Computational Science travel grant (December 2017), the Dartmouth Graduate Student Council Travel Scholarship, and others.

-I have practice observing, but my background and work experience are primarily in theory.
-I spend most of my time as a "keyboard astronomer," developing with several languages daily (Python, bash, Perl, awk, IRAF, C, LaTeX, Fortran), and my repertoire is always expanding.
-When I'm not coding, I enjoy teaching hip hop dance and hiking with my dog.
+My background and work experience are primarily in theory and software development.
+I spend most of my time operating and contributing to large codes, and I develop with several languages daily (Python, Fortran, bash, Perl, awk, IRAF, LaTeX, C, and others).
+My repertoire is always expanding.
+When I'm not coding, I am heavily involved in women's advocacy.
+I also enjoy dancing, skiing, and hiking with my dog.